ManoswitaChatterjee/SalesDashboard/README.md

 #### Analysis
 The main objective of this report is to nalyze sales performance and profitability trends across the United States.
-I specifically choose the above KPIs to help get an overall idea about the ales growth, regional profitability, and customer behavior from the data.
+I specifically choose the above KPIs to help get an overall idea about the ales growth, regional profitability, and customer behaviour from the data.
 This in turn allows to understand the current standing of the sales and which area needs more focus to help with business growth.

 #### Overview